Anton Du Beke: Strictly Come Dancing

 Du Beke has appeared in every series of the BBC's Strictly Come Dancing since its inception.
 In the first series, he danced with singer Lesley Garrett and finished in third place.
 For the second series, he partnered presenter Esther Rantzen; they were eliminated in the third week.
 He danced with actress Patsy Palmer for the third series and finished in fifth place.
-In the fourth series, he danced with actress and impressionist Jan Ravens but was eliminated in week 5 of the competition.
-His partner for the fifth series was TV presenter Kate Garraway; the couple were voted out in week 7.
-His partner for the sixth series was actress Gillian Taylforth; the couple were voted out in week 2.
+In the fourth series, he danced with actress and impressionist Jan Ravens but was eliminated in week five of the competition.
+His partner for the fifth series was TV presenter Kate Garraway; the couple were voted out in week seven.
+His partner for the sixth series was actress Gillian Taylforth; the couple were voted out in week two.
 In series seven, he was partnered with Laila Rouass.
-Together, they made it to week 12.
+Together, they made it to week twelve.

-In series 8, he partnered Conservative politician Ann Widdecombe.
+In series eight, he partnered Conservative politician Ann Widdecombe.
 Despite Widdecombe's poor dancing ability, they made it through to the quarter final.
-For its ninth series, Nancy Dell'Olio was Anton's partner, the couple were eliminated in week 5.
+For its ninth series, Nancy Dell'Olio was Anton's partner; the couple were eliminated in week five.
 His partner for the tenth series was model and actress Jerry Hall.
-They were eliminated in week 3.
-His partner for series 11 was actress Fiona Fullerton.
-They were eliminated in week 8 in Blackpool.
+They were eliminated in week three.
+His partner for series eleven was actress Fiona Fullerton.
+They were eliminated in week eight in Blackpool.
 For the show's twelfth series, his partner was tennis coach Judy Murray.
-They were also eliminated on week 8 in Blackpool.
-For series 13, Du Beke was partnered with newscaster and presenter Katie Derham they made it to Du Beke's first final in all 13 series and were eliminated in fourth place.
+They were also eliminated in week eight in Blackpool.
+For series thirteen, Du Beke was partnered with newscaster and presenter Katie Derham; they made it to Du Beke's first final in all thirteen series and were eliminated in fourth place.